-Examples of Opinion Questions By enabling wasteful water habits, has desalination done more harm What role do you think regional organizations can play in addressing water scarcity in WANA?
+Examples of Opinion Questions By enabling wasteful water habits, has desalination done more harm than good to the GCC?
+What role do you think regional organizations can play in addressing water scarcity in WANA?
 Do you think the adverse effects of profitable brine concentrate mining in the Dead Sea are worth the risk?